S T A T E M E N T

-Annie Edwards is a multimedia artist from Wales.
+Annie Edwards is a multimedia, installation and performance artist from Wales.
 Her work acts as a diagnostic tool for exploring the body’s ever changing physical and psychological states.
 She utilises unusual and contrasting materials to express personal experiences.
-Annie’s work provokes a sense of compassion and empathy in the act of revealing her own flaws and vulnerabilities, enabling a mutual exchange of empowerment between artist and viewer.
-She uses provocative imagery to challenge our sense of disgust, using shock as a means of discussion to examine beauty in the unconventional.
+Annie's work provokes a sense of compassion and empathy in the act of revealing her own flaws and vulnerabilities, enabling a mutual exchange of empowerment between artist and viewer.
+She uses provocative and stimulating imagery to challenge our sense of disgust.
+Strong emotional reactions associated with visceral colour and texture are used to examine beauty in the unconventional.

 T E A C H I N G